axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/button/README.md

 | `size="small"` | button small size          |
 | `size="large"` | button large size          |

+### block

+By default, buttons are inline blocks, but setting this attribute `block` will change the button to a full-width block element.

 ### motionOff

 The Boolean attribute `motionoff` deactivates hover animation.